mana-ethereum/mana/README.md

 # Running a node

-Currently, peer-to-peer communication is incomplete, but if you would like to partially sync blocks, you can use an experimental script to sync with `Infura`:
+Currently, peer-to-peer communication is incomplete, but if you would like to partially sync blocks, you can use an experimental script to [sync with Infura](https://github.com/poanetwork/mana/blob/master/apps/blockchain/scripts/sync_with_infura.ex).
+This script downloads blocks from Infura, runs the transactions inside them then verifies the block.

 ## Running the sync_with_infura script